Top 11 ERP Systems for Businesses in Canada | 2026

 3. Which ERP is most used in Canada?

-Microsoft Dynamics 365 is among the most widely used ERP systems in Canada with 24.62%, while the second ERP system has a market share of 14.41%.
+Dynamics 365 is among the most widely used ERP systems in Canada with 24.62%, while the second ERP system has a market share of 14.41%.
 Microsoft Business Central also made their robust grip on the SMBs with 3.25%.
-Canadian businesses can tailor their needs

 4. What is the best ERP tool?